 +-----------------+-------+| Variable_name | Value |+-----------------+-------+| threads_running | 10 |+-----------------+-------+1 row in set (0.00 sec)

-First, you should ensure that your applications are closing connections to the server when they are no longer needed.
-However, you can solve this error by increasing the value of the max_connections variable, and possibly decreasing the value of wait_timeout if you expect that many of the connections to your server are not being actively used.
+First, you should ensure that your applications close connections to the server when they are no longer needed.
+However, you can solve this error by increasing the value of the max_connections variable and possibly decreasing the value of wait_timeout if you expect that many of the connections to your server are not being actively used.

 MySQL Error “too many connections”: Solution

-We can increase the value of max_connections parameter by runtime (temporarily) and set its value permanently in the MySQL configuration file.
+To fix the "too many connections" errors you might face, we can increase the value of the max connections parameter by runtime (temporarily) and permanently set its value in the MySQL configuration file.

 To change this variable temporarily while the server is running, enter the following SQL statement: